numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 The performance assessment in COCO_ heavily relies on the conceptual restart algorithm.
 ..
 However, we collect at most one single runtime per problem while more data points are needed to display significant data.

+The different instantiations of the parametrized functions |ftheta| are a natural way to represent randomized repetitions.
+For example, different instances implement random translations of the search space and hence a translation of the optimum [HAN2009fun]_.
+Randomized restarts on the other hand are conducted from different initial points.
+For translation invariant algorithms the two mechanisms are equivalent.

-In order to measure the performance on a given function and dimension and target precision, we interpret different runs performed on different instances :math:`\theta_1,\ldots,\theta_K` of the same function :math:`f_\theta` as repetitions of the same problem.
+We interpret runs performed on a given function |ftheta| with a given dimension but on different instances :math:`\theta_1,\ldots,\theta_K` as repetitions of the same problem.
-This assumes that instances of the same parametrized function are similar to each other, more specifically, that they exhibit the same runtime distribution for a given |DI|.
+Thereby we assume that instances of the same parametrized function are similar to each other, more specifically, that they exhibit the same runtime distribution for each given |DI|.

 ..
 Runtimes collected for the different instances :math:`\theta_1, \ldots, \theta_K` of the same parametrized function :math:`f_\theta` and with respective targets associated to the same target precision :math:`\Delta I` (see above) are thus assumed independent and identically distributed.

-We hence have for each parametrized problem a set of :math:`K` independent runs, typically between 10 and 15, which are used to compute artificial runtimes of the conceptual restart algorithm.
+We hence have for each parametrized problem a set of :math:`K\approx15` independent runs, which are used to compute artificial runtimes of the conceptual restart algorithm.

 .. ..
 Note:: Considering the runtime of the restart algorithm allows to compare quantitatively the two different scenarios where